kubernetes-retired/kpng/backends/ebpf/README.md

 ## Compile ebpf program

-This will automatically use cillium/ebpf to compile the go program into bytecode using clang, and build go bindings
+This will automatically use `cilium/ebpf` to compile the go program into bytecode using clang, and build go bindings

-`go generate`
+`cd /backends/ebpf && go generate`

 ## Start a local kpng ebpf backend kind cluster

+Starting a local KIND cluster with the ebpf backend will automatically install bpf2go if needed, and recompile the BPF program.

 `./hack/test_e2e.sh -i ipv4 -b ebpf -d`

 ## Testing Local Changes quickly

 1. `docker build -t kpng:test -f Dockerfile .`
-NOTE: If any changes was made to the c source code `go generate` much be run prior to image building.
+NOTE: If any changes was made to the c source code `go generate` must be manually run prior to image building.

 2. `kind load docker-image kpng:test --name=kpng-e2e-ipv4-ebpf`